indigogeorgiana/Sprint-3/personal-site-design.md

 Visual style
 Usability, UI, UX (creating interfaces for the best possible user experience)

-Creating a re-imagined layout in my wire frame model.
+Creating a re-imagined layout in my wire frame model, using columns this time around as I did not utilize this in Sprint-2

 Would like to make some of following changes in this sprint: (if I have the time)

 Focus on moulding my site into a responsive web design for better use on other devices Have the drop down appear and disappear when hovering taking full advantage of the full page for blogs.
-Make sure the graphic cover the whole screen on all devices - (I've learnt a little it about this in the tutorials, but its only really touched one.
+Make sure the graphic covers the whole screen on all devices - (I've learnt a little it about this in the tutorials, but its only really touched one.
 I'd like to know more.)
 Remove the icon bar and maybe create a great footer and logo Re imagine/relocate the "Back to homepage" buttons on the bottom of each page so that returns to the top of the page instead.

 Content
 --------